csev/tsugi-sakai/README.md

 For now these are just rough notes - they won't even work yet.

-Checkout and compile - this can be anywhere - it just puts a jar into the maven repo:
+Checkout and compile the Tsugi Java library - this can be anywhere in your folder tree - "mvn clean install" just puts a jar into the maven repo that is needed for tsugi-sakai.

     https://github.com/csev/tsugi-java

-Add these to your Tomcat's sakai.properties:
+Add this to your Tomcat's sakai.properties:

     tsugi.factory.tsugiClassName=org.sakaiproject.tsugi.Tsugi_Sakai